icommit

 Approach

-Based on theoretical, empirical and practical knowledge and methods, which complement experience from previous EU-projects, icommit’s methodology aims to:
+Based on theoretical, empirical and practical knowledge and methods, which complement experience from previous EU-projects, icommit’s methodology aimed to:

 • Enable multi-stakeholder collaboration teams to define their long-term action plans and reach their own goals through training and mentoring.